oxd 3.1.1 Documentation#

 oxd is a mediator: it provides API's that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).

-Where do I deploy oxd?
+Where do I deploy oxd-server?

 Why should I use oxd?